Literature / Like Water for Chocolate

 to mix the ordinary with the supernatural.

-The book was later adapted into a film, released in 1992, which became the highest grossing Spanish-language film ever released in the United States at the time.
+The book was later adapted into a film, directed by Alfonso Arau and released in 1992, which became the highest grossing Spanish-language film ever released in the United States at the time.

 This story provides examples of:

-- Abusive Parent: Is it possible to have ANY sympathy for Mama Elena?
+- Abusive Parents: Is it possible to have ANY sympathy for Mama Elena?

 - Amicable Exes: Tita and John by the end of the book.